sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 - The 62.1% ride success rate reveals a structural conversion problem, where nearly 38% of demand fails to generate revenue — making operational efficiency the primary growth constraint.

-- Despite generating 24.22M in revenue, this indicates that improving ride conversion efficiency is the most immediate lever for revenue growth.
+- Despite generating 24.22M in revenue, growth is constrained by poor ride conversion rather than lack of demand.

 - Revenue contribution is heavily concentrated in Cash and UPI payments, indicating low diversification in payment behavior, which may limit scalability and reduce control over transaction efficiency.

 - Certain vehicle types generate higher revenue with comparable ride volumes, highlighting differences in pricing and customer preference across categories.